jmd395-jayasankari/readme_2/readme.md

 - Timestamp and descriptive message

+**Log File Location**

-The logs are written to a Fabric Lakehouse table: monitor.staging_log
+  - All logs are written to the Fabric Lakehouse table:

+    <LakehouseName>/Tables/monitoring/staging_log

 ## Contributing